Letters of intent, not of guarantees

 “Once they sign it, it’s their scholarship,” Bone said.
 “But what I did do was revisit our program, the individual, and take a picture: This is where we see you.
 If you want to still be here, buy into it, great.
 But if you don’t, I just want you to understand the picture and where we see you in our program.”

-Lancona didn’t see himself in WSU’s program after that April conversation – and Bone apparently flew down there in the first place because he didn’t see him there, either – so Lancona requested and was granted his full release.
+Lancona didn’t see himself in WSU’s program after that April conversation – and Bone apparently flew down there in the first place because he didn’t see him there, either – so Lancona was granted his full release.

 Fortunately for Lancona, there remains high demand for 6-foot-8 forwards with outside shooting ability.
 Saint Louis, Kansas State and several other schools contacted Lancona immediately.
 He eventually signed a financial-aid agreement with Saint Louis and will be on the Billikens’ roster this season.